List of unreleased songs recorded by Pink Floyd: "The Merry Xmas Song"

 "The Merry Xmas Song" is a humorous song written for a one-off performance on BBC radio in 1969, during the Zabriskie Point soundtrack sessions, and performed around 1975.
 It is notable as one of only six Pink Floyd songs to feature Mason on vocals (the others are Barrett's "Scream Thy Last Scream", "Corporal Clegg", "One of These Days", "Signs of Life", and "Learning to Fly").

 "Richard Are You Ready Yet?"

 "Richard Are You Ready Yet?" is a humorous self-parody song improvised during an interlude at the Live at Berlin tour.

 "Long Blues"

 An improvised blues piece, "Long Blues" was performed live in 1970, at Montreux.
 Waters announced that since it was "a bit late for mind-expanding, [they]'re going to play some music to calm down to".
 While similar in sound to "Alan's Blues", some elements from "Funky Dung" and "Mudmen" are definitely present.
 It appears on the Early Flights, Volume 1 bootleg.

+"The Dark Side Sequences"

+During the early performances of "The Dark Side of the Moon" they named several tracks as sequences.
+On the Run was titled "The Travel Sequence", The Great Gig in the Sky was "The Mortality Sequence", Us and Them was "The Violent Sequence" and Brain Damage was "The Lunatic Sequence".
+These early versions were substantially different from the final studio recordings, such as both "The Violent Sequence" and "The Mortality Sequence" originally lacking vocals.